How Doctors Assess Medical Certificate Requests

 This is the heart of most certificate decisions.
 Doctors are not just assessing a diagnosis; they are assessing whether your symptoms and impairment reasonably prevent you from doing your usual duties or studies safely.

-They may ask practical questions like whether you can drive safely, whether you can lift or stand, whether you can manage customer-facing work, whether you can focus and make decisions, whether you can safely supervise others, or whether your work environment could worsen your condition (for example, heat, dust, chemicals, high-stress situations, or physical strain).
+They may ask practical questions like whether you can drive safely, whether you can lift or stand, whether you can manage customer-facing work, whether you can focus and make decisions, whether you can safely supervise others, or whether your work environment could worsen your condition, such as heat, dust, chemicals, high-stress situations or physical strain.

 This is also where “fit for suitable duties” can come in.
 If you can do some work but not your normal role, a doctor may recommend modified duties, reduced hours, or restrictions rather than complete absence.

-In an in-person consult, a doctor may examine you to confirm findings (for example, chest exam, throat, abdomen, blood pressure, temperature, mobility, or neurological signs).
+In an in-person consult, a doctor may examine you to confirm findings, such as chest exam, throat, abdomen, blood pressure, temperature, mobility, or neurological signs.
 Those findings can support decisions about severity, risk, and appropriate timeframes.

-In telehealth, physical exam is limited, but doctors may still observe important cues via video (for example, breathing effort, ability to speak in full sentences, rash appearance, swelling, mobility, or general alertness).
-They may also rely on patient-provided readings where available (temperature, blood pressure, pulse oximeter readings) and on careful clinical history.
+In telehealth, physical examination is limited, but doctors may still observe important cues by video where used, such as breathing effort, ability to speak in full sentences, rash appearance, swelling, mobility, or general alertness.
+They may also rely on patient-provided readings where available, such as temperature, blood pressure or pulse oximeter readings, and on careful clinical history.

-If the doctor believes a physical exam is essential to make a safe decision, they may recommend an in-person appointment or urgent care rather than issuing a certificate remotely.
+For any Dociva service, the doctor may require phone or video contact before making a decision if they consider it clinically necessary.
+If the doctor believes a physical examination is essential to make a safe decision, they may recommend an in-person appointment or urgent care rather than issuing a certificate remotely.

 Step 6: Considering risks to others and public health factors

-For contagious illnesses (like respiratory or gastro symptoms), doctors may consider the risk of workplace spread, the type of workplace (aged care, childcare, hospitality, healthcare), and whether staying home is important to protect others.
+For contagious illnesses, such as respiratory or gastro symptoms, doctors may consider the risk of workplace spread, the type of workplace, and whether staying home is important to protect others.
 This can influence whether a doctor supports time off even if the patient feels they could “push through.”

-In safety-critical roles (driving, machinery, aviation, healthcare shifts, heavy labour), the safety threshold can be higher because impairment can create serious risks.
+In safety-critical roles, such as driving, machinery, aviation, healthcare shifts or heavy labour, the safety threshold can be higher because impairment can create serious risks.

 Step 7: Deciding a clinically reasonable timeframe